 Double Decker Burger

-This Double Decker Burger has two grilled beef patties each topped with a cheesy slice of Land O Lakes® Deli American, plus classic burger fixings and a secret sauce on top.
-Perfect for summer grilling!
-This post is sponsored by Land O’Lakes.
+This Homemade Burger has two grilled beef patties layered up with all the classic burger fixings and a secret sauce on top.
+It’s perfect for summer grilling!

 It’s always funny to me when I order a burger at a restaurant and the waiter asks me if I want any cheese, because the thought of eating a burger without cheese is like eating a cake without frosting.
 Of course I want cheese!